 - Combine the remaining ingredients with plums and onions, bring to a boil and then reduce heat.
 Cook until thickened, about an hour.

-- For a smooth sauce, puree with an immersion blender right in the pot and continue cooking for another hour, or until the sauce reaches the desired thickness.
+- For a smooth sauce, puree with an immersion blender right in the pot (optional if you'd like a chunkier sauce, though it helps speed the cooking time) and continue cooking for another hour, or until the sauce reaches the desired thickness.

 - Ladle sauce into hot jars, leaving 1/4-inch headspace.
 Attach lids and rings.
 Process 20 minutes in a boiling-water canner.
+Turn off heat, remove lid and let jars sit in canner to cool for 5 minutes.
 Remove to a cloth to cool completely.

-- Test lids, label jars, and use within a year or so.
+- Test lids, label jars, store and use within a year to 18 months.